-Liquidity risk is the risk that the Group will not be able to meet its financial obligations as they fall due.
-The Group's exposure to liquidity risk arises principally from its various
+Liquidity risk is the risk that the Group will not be able to meet its financial obligations when they fall due.
+The Group's exposure to liquidity risk arises principally from its various payables, bank overdraft and borrowings.

 The Group maintains a level of cash and cash equivalents and bank facilities deemed adequate by management to ensure, as far as possible, that it will have sufficient liquidity to meet its liabilities when they fall due.